indeedeng/harbor-container-webhook/README.md

 # Project Overview

+harbor-container-webhook is a kubernetes mutating webhook which rewrites container images to use a Harbor proxy cache.
+This is typically useful for mirroring public registries that have low rate limits, such as dockerhub, or limiting public bandwidth usage, by mirroring images in a local Harbor registry.

-harbor-container-webhook is a kubernetes mutating webhook controller which inspects pod requests to a kubernetes cluster and replaces the container image registry with the same image from a Harbor proxy cache if a proxy cache for the image reference registry exists.
+harbor-container webhook inspects pod requests in a kubernetes cluster and rewrites the container image registry of matching images with a known proxy cache to the Harbor proxy cache location.
+This is achieved either thru dynamic discovery of available proxies or static manual configuration.
+Both modes of running the webhook have pros & cons.

 # Modes